chicken alla fiorentina

-The last point always gets me going - compared to your old washing-up bowl in the sink it certainly wastes gallons but I do shudder at the thought of wine glasses joining diluted gravy and mash in said bowl and then all of it not always even rinsed.
+The last point always gets me going: compared to your old washing-up bowl in the sink it certainly wastes gallons but I do shudder at the thought of wine glasses joining diluted gravy and mash in said bowl and then all of it not always properly rinsed.
 I mean - sharing the bath water in order of family seniority died out in the nineteen-fifties, why should the gross procedure continue for the dishes?

 And in the meantime: one pan good, three pans bad.
 And the chicken tastes as good as cooked in three.

-- 450-500g fresh spinach
+- 450-500g (1 pound) fresh spinach

-- salt and pepper
+- salt and black pepper

-- flour, for dredging
+- plain flour, for dredging

 - 2-3 tbsp. vegetable oil

-- 100ml dry white wine
+- 100ml (½ cup) dry white wine

 - 2 tbsp. butter

-- 2 large cloves of garlic, grated
+- 2 large cloves of garlic, peeled

-- 250ml double cream
+- 250ml (1 cup) double cream

 - a squeeze of lemon

-Rinse the spinach and wilt it in a microwave (3 minutes) or plunge it in a pan of boiling water for 30 seconds.
+1. Rinse the spinach and wilt it in a microwave (3 minutes) or plunge it in a pan of boiling water for 30 seconds.
 Drain on a colander and, when cool, squeeze as much moisture as you can.
 Chop it very roughly.

-Heat the oil in a large frying pan.
+3. Heat the oil in a large frying pan.
 Shake the excess flour off the chicken pieces and fry them on both sides until golden and cooked through.
 Remove from the pan and keep to one side.

-Turn the heat up and pour the wine into the pan, scrape the bottom with a spatula to deglaze.
+4. Turn the heat up and pour the wine into the pan, scrape the bottom with a spatula to deglaze.
 Boil down the wine until there’s hardly any liquid left.

-Add the butter to the pan, add the garlic and stir it about for a few seconds.
-Pour in the cream and boil it down again until the sauce is thick.
+5. Add the butter to the pan, press or grate the garlic in and stir it about for a few seconds.
+Pour in the cream and boil it down until the sauce thickens.
 Add the spinach and toss it in the sauce, then return the chicken to the pan.
 Make sure everything is warmed through without mixing the three ingredients (chicken, spinach, sauce) too much.